 We are happy to update your voter file any time you provide a new updated version.
 Subsequent updates and new versions of your data must include the same Unique ID that your original file included.
 For best and fastest results, the whole layout and should match from previous uploads.
 We will provide one free update every two months over the course of your subscription.
 More frequent updates can be done upon request and will be billed at a rate of 1/3 of a month’s subscription fee.

 Where should you get the data?

 For electoral campaigns looking for voter data, many of our campaigns get their data directly from their state or county’s Board of Elections or Secretary of State office.
 In some states, this data is posted online for easy download.
-In others states, it is available to campaigns for low or no cost upon request.
+In other states, it is available to campaigns for low or no cost upon request.
 In other states still, it may be prohibitively expensive or complicated to obtain directly from the state.

-If none of these options are available to you, we have relationships with well-established data vendors like Catalist, TargetSmart and L2 who will sell you voter data with a steep discount if you’re going to be using it exclusively in Reach.
+If none of these options are available to you, we have relationships with well-established data vendors like Catalist, TargetSmart, and L2 who will sell you voter data with a steep discount if you’re going to be using it exclusively in Reach.
 For more information about this and pricing estimates, get in touch with us.

 How to get your data to us